The gazebo or writer's room on the Sag Harbor property...

 The residency program requires the writer to host one community event.
 Chong will host a 1 p.m. presentation on Oct.
 27 at the John Jermain Memorial Library in Sag Harbor called "Making the Unlikeable Writeable: How do we present questionable behavior without condoning it?"

-In the early 1960s, when John Steinbeck agreed to serve as honorary chairman of the Old Whaler’s Festival in Sag Harbor, village folklore holds that the renowned author had one stipulation: No one can talk about the location of his home, Southampton Councilman Tommy John Schiavoni recalled.
+In the early 1960s, when John Steinbeck agreed to serve as honorary chairman of the Old Whaler’s Festival in Sag Harbor, village folklore holds that the renowned author had one stipulation: No one could talk about the location of his home, Southampton Councilman Tommy John Schiavoni recalled.

 "The community has been true to that promise," he said.
 "We don’t talk about where John Steinbeck lives."